LemesoftNostalgic/sprint-o-matic/README.md

 1. Download and unzip the source code package
 2. Install python3.10 or higher: (python.org/Downloads)
-  * In windows installer package, ensure that python is set to path variable, by allowing environment variable modifications
+  * In Windows installer package, ensure that python is set to path variable, by allowing environment variable modifications
 3. Install the required modules from command prompt
   * python -m pip install pygame
   * python -m pip install matplotlib
   * python -m pip install argparse
   * python -m pip install picle
   * python -m pip install requests
-4. Start the "main" from src folder of sprint-o-matic
+4. Start the "main.py" module from src folder of sprint-o-matic
-  * In windows, clicking the "main" program from the window should work
+  * In Windows, clicking the "main" icon from the src folder should work

 As of writing, the application has been verified against Ubuntu 20.04 and